How To Open A Local Company In Singapore For Foreigners

 Restrictions For Foreigners Doing Business in Singapore

 There are little or no restrictions on opening a business in Singapore.
-But some specific legislations need to be adhered to and ensure the compliance filing requirements.
+However, certain specific legislations must be adhered to, and their corresponding compliance filing requirements must be fulfilled.
 A foreign officer may also serve in the role of the director.

 How To Open a Local Company in Singapore for Foreigners